technicaldebtgames/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+There are local and global scopes in JS.
+When you create a function, it creates a new local scope for that function.
+Anything defined inside of a function will not be able to be accessed outside of that function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

 A "closure" is the concept of a function being bundled together with references to its surrounding state.
 It gives you access to an outer function's scope in an inner function.
 Closures are created at each function's creation time.